 11. Have a packing list for Vietnam Trip

-Believe me, you should really make a packing list for Vietnam trip.
+Believe me, you should really make a packing list for the Vietnam trip.
 Irrespective of the time you are traveling and the places that you want to visit in Vietnam, always pack the summer clothes, at least one solid winter jacket, rain gears, shoe ideal for treks & hikes, flip-flops and enough clothes to suit for the hot, wet and the winter season.
 I know it sounds crazy but believes me, it comes from my experience.
 I spent my days in Hanoi shivering when the temperature dropped to single digits in November because all I had was summer clothes!

 12. If food is your first love, Vietnam will be your favourite!